1 Suspect Apprehended After Shooting at Aurora, Ill. Warehouse

 At least one suspect was apprehended Friday after a shooting at an Aurora, Ill. warehouse, according to a statement from the city.

+The Aurora Police Department said late Friday afternoon that the “shooter is no longer a threat to the area.”

-The Aurora Police Department listed 641 Archer Av. as the location of the shooting.
+Police earlier listed 641 Archer Av. as the location of the shooting.
 It’s unclear what motivated the shooting.
 It’s also unclear how many people may have been hurt or killed.

 The Chicago Field Division of the Bureau of Alcohol, Tobacco, Firearms and Explosives also responded to the shooting, saying it occurred at a “manufacturing company.”